 Some people call it the 119th element in the Periodic table, others refer to the hundred years of culinary tradition and others again will label it animal welfare with a happy ending.
 It’s the Iberian Black ham – also called Jamón Ibérico.
+In Barcelona, the Jamón Experience will show you the different qualities of ham.
+And even better: taste them!

 The observant reader will have guessed by the Ibérico, that this ham is from the Iberian peninsular – from Portugal and Spain.
 No other country are allowed to call it Ibérico and the regulations are strict: Only Black Iberian pigs – also called pata negra – may be used for the ham and only pigs that roam free in oak forests and eat acorns during the last part of their lives, get the designation and finest quality label Jamón Ibérico de Bellota.